-The Family Nurse Partnership (FNP) programme is an evidence based home visiting service providing on-going, intensive support to first-time teenage mothers and their babies (plus fathers and other family members, with mother's permission).
+The Family Nurse Partnership (FNP) programme is a home visiting service providing ongoing, intensive support to first-time, teenage mothers and their babies (plus fathers and other family members, with mother's permission).
 Structured home visits are delivered by highly trained Family Nurses and start in early pregnancy, continuing until the child's second birthday.

 FNP is a preventive programme and has the potential to transform the life chances of the children and families in our society, helping to improve social mobility and break the cycle of intergenerational disadvantage.

 Family nurses use programme materials and methods to enable young mothers (and fathers) to achieve three main aims: